-Cash and Short-Term Investments - Each Portfolio may hold cash or invest in short-term paper and other short-term investments (instead of being allocated to an Underlying Portfolio) as deemed appropriate by the Adviser.
+Cash and Short-Term Investments - A Portfolio may hold cash or invest in short-term paper and other short-term investments as deemed appropriate by the Adviser or Sub-Adviser.
 Short-term paper generally includes any note, draft bill of exchange or banker's acceptance payable on demand or having a maturity at the time of issuance that does not exceed nine months or any renewal thereof payable on demand or having a maturity that is likewise limited.

-Each Portfolio also may invest its uninvested cash in high-quality, short-term debt securities, including repurchase agreements and high-quality money market instruments, and also may invest its uninvested cash in money market funds, including money market funds managed by the Adviser.
-To the extent a Portfolio invests in a money market fund, it generally is not subject to the limits placed on investments in other investment companies by the 1940 Act.
+A Portfolio also may invest its uninvested cash in high-quality, short-term debt securities, including repurchase agreements and high-quality money market instruments, and also may invest its uninvested cash in money market funds, including money market funds managed by the Adviser.
+To the extent a Portfolio invests in a money market fund, it generally is not subject to the limits placed on investments in other investment companies by the 1940 Act, as discussed in "Securities of Other Investment Companies."